guilleiguaran/rails-htmx/README.md

 ## Usage

-By default, the `rails-htmx` prvents the rendering of your application layout in your controllers and will instead only return the yielded view when the `HX-Request` header is present in the requests.
+By default, the `rails-htmx` prevents the render of the application layout in your controllers and instead returns only the yielded view for the requests that have the `HX-Request` header present.

+For more information about how to use htmx please consult the [htmx docs](https://htmx.org/docs/).

+In Rails you might find the [Boosting feature](https://htmx.org/docs/#boosting) useful when working with the default Rails views helpers (e.g `form_with`, `link_to`, ...) and the use of the `data-` prefix for the helpers (e.g `link_to "Home", root_path, data: { "hx-swap": "outerHTML" }`)

-## Preventing HTMX requests
+### Preventing htmx requests

 In certain cases might want to return a full view (e.g in a login page) instead of a partial yielded view, you can do this calling the prevent_htmx!